 For me, this stage lasted exactly the summer before I began my tenure-track job.
 I read Boice’s Professors as Writers (ebook), and would have read Jensen’s Write No Matter What (ebook), had it existed at the time.
-I set up my writing goal tracking spreadsheet and stumbled into setting product-focused weekly writing goals.
+I set up my writing goal tracking spreadsheet (here’s a tracking system you can steal!) and stumbled into setting product-focused weekly writing goals.
 Despite Germano’s suggestions in From Dissertation to Book (ebook) to let the dissertation rest longer, I decided to begin revising as soon as the semester began.

 I imported all of my writing into Scrivener, which allowed me to keep all of my writing and research documents in one place.
 For more on why I prefer Scrivener, read my full review of Scrivener 3 for academic writing.